Kamdyn McIntosh: 2020 season

+At the end of the 2025 season, Richmond announced that they would not be offering McIntosh a new contract, finishing up having been at the club for 13 seasons and having played 213 senior games.

 Player profile

-McIntosh plays as a winger, but has previously also played as a half-back.
+McIntosh plays as a winger, but has previously also played as a half-back and now has brief stints in the midfield.
 He is notable for his physical attributes including his running ability and his relative strength and body size for someone in his playing position.

 Statistics

 Updated to the end of round 23, 2022.